Alyssa Wong

 Alyssa Wong is an American writer of speculative fiction, comics, poetry, and games.
-Wong is a recipient of the Nebula Award, World Fantasy Award, and Locus Award.
+They are a recipient of the Nebula Award, World Fantasy Award, and Locus Award.

 Wong studied fiction at North Carolina State University, graduating in 2017 with a Master of Fine Arts.
-In July 2018, Wong was hired by Blizzard Entertainment as a writer on Overwatch.
-Wong is the writer for Marvel Comics's Star Wars: Doctor Aphra comic series that began in 2020, in addition to writing the 2022 Deadpool series.
-Wong is non-binary and uses they/them pronouns.
+In July 2018, they were hired by Blizzard Entertainment as a writer on Overwatch.
+Wong is the writer for Marvel Comics's Star Wars: Doctor Aphra comic series that began in 2020, the 2022 Deadpool and Iron Fist series, as well as the Alligator Loki webtoon series on Marvel Unlimited, and Psylocke (since 2024).

+Personal life

+Wong is queer and non-binary and uses they/them pronouns.